With his imaginative modernist buildings, Antoni Gaudí has left his mark on Barcelona. Here you can discover his architectural gems.

 Casa Batlló

-Gaudí converted the house for the textile manufacturer Josep Battló between 1904 and 1906.
+Gaudí remodeled the house for textile manufacturer Josep Batlló between 1904-1906.
 The family lived in the house until the mid-1950s.

 La Pedrera (Casa Milà)

-La Pedrera, like Casa Battló, is on Passeig de Gràcia and is actually called Casa Milà, but in Gaudí’s time the locals nicknamed it La Pedrera (the quarry) because they thought it was horrible.
+La Pedrera, like Casa Batlló, is located on Passeig de Gràcia and is actually called Casa Milà, but in Gaudí’s time the locals nicknamed the building La Pedrera (the quarry) because they thought it was horrible.
 Today, the building is a UNESCO World Heritage Site.

 Gaudí built La Pedrera for the wealthy Milà family in 1906-12, partly to serve as the family home and partly as rental apartments.
 However, it became difficult to rent the apartments because people feared that the rooms with the curved lines were difficult to furnish.
 Today, part of La Pedrera is a cultural centre and the rest is private housing and offices.